-A DS1500 form is confirmation a person is terminally ill and not expected to live more than six months.
-It can be completed by a doctor, other health care professional or Macmillan nurse.
+Form DS1500 is confirmation that a person is terminally ill and not expected to live more than six months.
+It can be completed by a doctor, other healthcare professional or Macmillan nurse.

 A correctly completed DS1500 can be accepted as evidence of a terminal illness where the claimant satisfies the terminal illness description.
-There is no need to refer to Centre of Health and Disability Assessment (CHDA) for a work capability assessment (WCA) decision, to determine if a person is terminally ill, unless there is good reason to doubt the information provided on the DS1500.
+There is no need to refer to Centre of Health and Disability Assessment for a Work Capability Assessment decision to determine if a person is terminally ill - unless there is good reason to doubt the information provided on the DS1500.

-A staff member can determine if a claimant is terminally ill and record that decision, based on the DS1500 as this is a non-considerative decision.
+A staff member can determine if a claimant is terminally ill and record that decision based on the DS1500 as this is a non-considerative decision.

-The content the DS1500 must contain, who can request and provide it and the activity on receipt of the form, can be seen in Medical evidence, terminal illness section.
+The content the DS1500 must contain - who can request and provide it and the activity on receipt of the form can be seen in Medical evidence, terminal illness section.

-Where the claimant is unaware of their terminal illness it is important that DWP do not disclose:
+If the claimant is unaware of their terminal illness it is important that DWP do not disclose: